Read more about the article Agile Testing – Testing from Day 1 Presentation

 Why You Shouldn’t Do Functional Testing From the UI?

 In many situations, there are a lot of business rules that need to be tested.
-Say we want to test that the correct discounts get applied based on a certain number of items that are in a shopping cart.
-To test these rules, most testers will go through the UI and hop through several steps to…
+Say we want to test that the correct discounts get applied based on a certain number of items in a shopping cart.
+To test these rules, most testers will go through the UI and hop through several steps to get to…

 Read more about the article What is Test Driven Development (TDD)?